MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/TreeIter.md

 new
 ---

-Create an object taking the native object from elsewhere. `.tree-iter-is-valid()` will return True or False depending on the state of the provided object.
+Create an object taking the native object from elsewhere. `.is-valid()` will return True or False depending on the state of the provided object.

-    multi method new ( Gnome::Gtk3::TreeIter :$tree-iter! )
+    multi method new ( Gnome::Gtk3::TreeIter :$native-object! )

 tree-iter-is-valid
 ------------------